dotnet/dotnet-docker/samples/dev-in-container.md

 You can use containers to establish a .NET Core development environment with only Docker and an editor.
 The environment can be made to match your local machine, production or both.

-The following example demonstrates using `dotnet watch run` in a .NET Core SDK container.
+The following examples demonstrate using `dotnet watch run` in a .NET Core SDK container.
 This command reruns the application with every local code change.
-This scenario works for both console applications and websites.
+It supports both console applications and websites.
 The syntax differs for Windows and Linux containers.

 ## Requirements

-The instructions assume that you have cloned the repository locally.
+The instructions assume that you have cloned the [repository](https://github.com/dotnet/dotnet-docker) locally.

 You may need to [Enable shared drives (Windows)](https://docs.docker.com/docker-for-windows/#shared-drives) or [file sharing (macOS)](https://docs.docker.com/docker-for-mac/#file-sharing) first.

-To avoid conflicts between container usage and your local environment, you need to use a different set of `obj` and `bin` folders for your container environment.
-The easiest way to do that is to copy a custom [Directory.Build.props](Directory.Build.props) into the directory you are using, either via copying from this repo or downloading with the following command:
+Container scenarios that use volume mounting can produce conflicts between the `bin` and `obj` directories in local and container environments.
+To avoid that, you need to use a different set of `obj` and `bin` folders for your container environment.
+The easiest way to do that is to copy a custom [Directory.Build.props](Directory.Build.props) into the directory you are using (like the `dotnetapp` directory in the following example), either via copying from this repo or downloading with the following command:

 ```console
 curl -o Directory.Build.props https://raw.githubusercontent.com/dotnet/dotnet-docker/master/samples/dotnetapp/Directory.Build.props